Sarvesh2k/Rasa_Chatbot_Tamil/README.md

 ## Introduction

-Many users struggle to reload through their carrier’s respective online portals.
-The main reason being difficult to understand English and code words for reload etc. are not familiar.
-As a solution, I developed this chatbot to facilitate reload requirements for a user.
-The bot is developed with *Rasa*.
+Many users struggle to recharge their mobile plans through their respective carrier’s online portals.
+The main reason is the difficulty in understanding English and the unfamiliarity with keywords that are used for the same.
+To explore a possible solution, I explored designing a bot that can assist users in Tamil.
+The bot is developed with *RasaNLU* framework.

-The bot can reload, cancel last reload, get a refund, get coverage for a particular area etc. in Tamil.
-Other than that, standard greetings, bot_question and other standard questions can now be asked in Tamil language.
+The bot has the following functionalities:
+- Recharge support for mobile plans
+- Cancel last recharge
+- Get a refund
+- Get coverage for a particular zone (Certain carriers don't provide national mobile coverage)
+- Standard Conversations like greeting, asking simple questions All these questions can be asked in Tamil!

-Because the actual backend implementation is not possible (that is not a requirement), I have added outputs based on some randomness.
-So, for example, reload might be successful or unsuccessful depends on a random True/False result.
-The actions depend on random execution for most of such user queries so all the outcomes could be emulated.
+As I am only interested in the implementation of the dialogue flow and modelling the chatbot, I didn't focus on the backend system of the recharge portal.
+So, to simulate conditions where users face technical difficultes, I have added some randomness in the output.
+For example, a mobile recharge might be successful or unsuccessful which depends on a random True/False result.

+If time persists, I might also add a working backend in the a future iteration 😄

-### Issues I faced during development
+### Issues Faced during Development

-1. Rasa could not detect certain numbers in a statement.
+1. Rasa would not detect certain numbers in a statement.
-      1. With default pipeline, Rasa could not detect phone number.
+      1. With default pipeline, Rasa could not detect phone number at times.
       2. But it detected account number and amount correctly.
       2. So, I played a little bot with the pipeline and switched to *RegexEntityExtractor*.
 It was worse.
 It detected numbers but did not correctly identify them as correct entities.
 For example, an *account number* is wrongly slotted into *phone number*.
       2. So as an ultimate solution, I have changed regex for *phone*, *account*, and *amount* (Initially there was no regex, I just gave some examples for Rasa to identify correct slots itself) and replaced *RegexEntityExtractor* with *RegexFeaturizer*.